DEAL-US/AYNEXT/README.md

 --change_source_random: Generate the specified amount of negatives using the change source at random strategy.\
 --change_both_random: Generate the specified amount of negatives using the change source at random strategy.\
 --change_both_PPR: Generate the specified amount of negatives using the PPR strategy.\
---notNegTraining: Specify ig negatives should not be generated for the training set.
+--notNegTraining: Specify if negatives should not be generated for the training set.
 If False, they are only generated for the testing set.\
 --notExportGEXF: Specify if the dataset should not be exported as a gexf file, useful for visualisation.\

 The next section describe how the steps of the workflow can be customised.